Applications for the 2020 cycle are now open. Apply now!

-The Michael Elliott Award for Excellence in African Storytelling, a collaboration between the International Center for Journalists (ICFJ), ONE, and the Elliott family, honors an up-and-coming journalist in Africa who strives to strengthen people's voices and improve their well-being.
+The Michael Elliott Award for Excellence in African Storytelling, a collaboration between the International Center for Journalists (ICFJ), the ONE Campaign, and the Elliott family, honors an up-and-coming journalist in Africa who strives to strengthen people's voices and illuminate the transformational change taking place on the continent.
+We are seeking a wide variety of topics, not limited to health and social issues, to demonstrate the creative approaches to pressing issues in Africa.

-– Mercy Juma, 2017 Michael Elliott Award Winner (Kenya)
+– Dorcas Wangira, 2019 Michael Elliott Award Winner (Kenya)

 About the Award